hstarmans/ldgraphy/README.md

 * use asyncio loop for stabilizer
 * check the speed of polygon in hertz
 * load constants for stabilizer from python side, challenge is that you can't use PRU dram as its already used by ringloop
+* check if you implemented the ring buffer correctly

 ## Install notes